 Download the eBook Creative Workflow Management 101: A Comprehensive Guide.

-If you’re ready to start being and Analytical Creative, sign up for a free trial of inMotion ignite to start optimizing your team’s workflow!
+If you’re ready to start being and Analytical Creative, schedule a demo of inMotion ignite to start optimizing your team’s workflow!

 Elise Hauser is a product and content marketer with a passion for telling brand stories.
 She has produced inMotionNow’s annual In-House Creative Management Report for 3 years, webinars, content sessions for major industry events reaching audiences of 1,000+, and of course, countless blog posts.
 When Elise isn’t writing about the marketing and creative industry at inMotionNow she is teaching economics and hanging out with her cat, Tucker, at her home in Raleigh, NC.